 Now that you have your binding strips all cut, you sew them together diagonally, paying close attention to the right and wrong sides of the fabric (which is a little more difficult if your binding fabric is not obvious which is the “right” and “wrong” sides).
 After sewing, trim the corners off to make it a 1/4″ seam allowance, and press the seams open.
 Next, bring the raw edges of the length of the strip together and press the whole long strip in half.
 To make it easier to work with, I like to roll mine up as I go into a little cinnamon bun shaped binding roll.

 Yippee!
 Your quilt is ready to bind and your binding is made!
-Stay tuned for next week’s tutorial of how to bind your quilt entirely by machine!
+Follow these links to find out the next steps:

 Never miss a post!
 Be sure to subscribe to the newsletter and follow @homemadeemilyjane on Instagram.